Polyphenol: Biosynthesis and metabolism

 Polyphenols incorporate smaller parts and building blocks from simpler natural phenols, which originate from the phenylpropanoid pathway for the phenolic acids or the shikimic acid pathway for gallotannins and analogs.
 Flavonoids and caffeic acid derivatives are biosynthesized from phenylalanine and malonyl-CoA.
-Complex gallotannins develop through the in-vitro oxidation of 1,2,3,4,6-pentagalloylglucose or dimerization processes resulting in hydrolyzable tannins.
+Complex gallotannins develop through the in vitro oxidation of 1,2,3,4,6-pentagalloylglucose or dimerization processes resulting in hydrolyzable tannins.
 For anthocyanidins, precursors of the condensed tannin biosynthesis, dihydroflavonol reductase and leucoanthocyanidin reductase (LAR) are crucial enzymes with subsequent addition of catechin and epicatechin moieties for larger, non-hydrolyzable tannins.

 The glycosylated form develops from glucosyltransferase activity and increases the solubility of polyphenols.

 Polyphenol oxidase (PPO) is an enzyme that catalyses the oxidation of o-diphenols to produce o-quinones.
 It is the rapid polymerisation of o-quinones to produce black, brown or red polyphenolic pigments that causes fruit browning.
 In insects, PPO is involved in cuticle hardening.

 Occurrence in food

 Polyphenols comprise up to 0.2–0.3% fresh weight for many fruits.
 Consuming common servings of wine, chocolate, legumes or tea may also contribute to about one gram of intake per day.
 According to a 2005 review on polyphenols:

 The most important food sources are commodities widely consumed in large quantities such as fruit and vegetables, green tea, black tea, red wine, coffee, chocolate, olives, and extra virgin olive oil.
 Herbs and spices, nuts and algae are also potentially significant for supplying certain polyphenols.
 Some polyphenols are specific to particular food (flavanones in citrus fruit, isoflavones in soya, phloridzin in apples); whereas others, such as quercetin, are found in all plant products such as fruit, vegetables, cereals, leguminous plants, tea, and wine.

-Some polyphenols are considered antinutrients – compounds that interfere with the absorption of essential nutrients – especially iron and other metal ions, which may bind to digestive enzymes and other proteins, particularly in ruminants.
+Some polyphenols, such as isoflavones, proanthocyanidins, and ellagitannins, may have antinutrient properties interfering with the absorption of essential nutrients – especially iron and other metallic minerals – by binding to digestive enzymes, particularly in ruminants.

 In a comparison of cooking methods, phenolic and carotenoid levels in vegetables were retained better by steaming compared to frying.
 Polyphenols in wine, beer and various nonalcoholic juice beverages can be removed using finings, substances that are usually added at or near the completion of the processing of brewing.

 Astringency

 With respect to food and beverages, the cause of astringency is not fully understood, but it is measured chemically as the ability of a substance to precipitate proteins.

-A review published in 2005 found that astringency increases and bitterness decreases with the mean degree of polymerization.
+Astringency increases and bitterness decrease with the mean degree of polymerization.
 For water-soluble polyphenols, molecular weights between 500 and 3000 were reported to be required for protein precipitation.
 However, smaller molecules might still have astringent qualities likely due to the formation of unprecipitated complexes with proteins or cross-linking of proteins with simple phenols that have 1,2-dihydroxy or 1,2,3-trihydroxy groups.
-Flavonoid configurations can also cause significant differences in sensory properties, e.g. epicatechin is more bitter and astringent than its chiral isomer catechin.
+Flavonoid configurations can also cause significant differences in sensory properties, e.g., epicatechin, is more bitter and astringent than its chiral isomer catechin.
 In contrast, hydroxycinnamic acids do not have astringent qualities, but are bitter.